aryakaul/callmemobile/README.md

-# callmemobile – Annotation of putatively mobile bacterial genomic regions
+# callmemobile – annotation of putatively mobile bacterial genomic regions

 Workflow for identification of putatively mobile genetic regions from genome